briandrum/codes.forchagrin.com/_chapters/chapter-1152-hillside-protection.md

-3. _(c)_ If a hillside protection permit is required, the owner/developer shall be required to include hillside control measures with grading, hydrological and landscaping plans as specified in [Section 1152.04][CF Section 1152.04].These plans shall be submitted to the Municipal Engineer for approval.
+3. _(c)_ If a hillside protection permit is required, the owner/developer shall be required to include hillside control measures with grading, hydrological and landscaping plans as specified in [Section 1152.04][CFCO 1152.04].These plans shall be submitted to the Municipal Engineer for approval.

 4. _(d)_ If it is determined by the Administrator that the action is governed by these provisions, then a hillside protection permit shall be required before a